aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 The argument to `BUILD_MAP` gives the runtime a hint of the dict's size.
 It's allowed to be wrong, since dicts can grow and shrink -- but not to overflow the two bytes allotted to an argument in bytecode.
-Thus the `min`.
-(A dict literal big enough to get clipped by this `min` would likely use so many constants that references into the constants table would overflow *their* two-byte encoding.
-Python bytecode does have a means for extended-size arguments, which again I didn't implement; you'll get a runtime error during compiling instead.
+Thus the `min`. ([XXX I think this digression should go, too:] A dict literal big enough to get clipped by this `min` would likely use so many constants that references into the constants table would overflow *their* two-byte encoding.
+Python bytecode does have a means for extended-size arguments, which again I didn't implement;
+you'll get a runtime error during compiling instead.
 So why bother with the `min`?
 Because we may fix the extended-size encoding issue later, and it's easier to make `BUILD_MAP` correct now than to document the problem for later.)

 A simple subscript expression, `a[x]`, becomes